 For example, if you only have classes on MWFs or TTh, you can adjust your blogging routine to which time or days you are free.
 You can do it every night and allot maybe 2 to 3 hours for writing your blog.
 In that way, you will be able to do it every night or alternate nights.

 Your priorities come first hand and you don’t want to avoid distractions when you study for your online classes.
-But you may also want to keep on blogging so that your blog would still be maintained.
+But you may also want to keep on blogging so that your blog would still be active.

 Wake up early

 You will think that you have wasted a few hours to be productive and get some schoolwork done.
 So practice waking up in the morning, and visualize the things you will do that day.
 This will maximize your working hours for both your blog and class requirements.

 This will help you set your mood, your goals, and your mindset for that day.
 If you’re having a hard time waking up early, start practicing now, so that your body clock can easily adjust.